gumroad/circleci-canceller/README.md

 # GircleCI

 A clockwork application that cancels superfluous builds in queue or running.

+## Features

+* Collects new build state frequently, once every 20 seconds.
-Builds are cancelled if there is a newer build queued for the same branch.
+* Cancels builds if a newer build is queued for the same branch.
+* Ignores select branches.
+* Ignores builds that are already in or have completed the deployment phase.

 ## Usage